ga4gh/ga4gh-schemas/doc/source/api/variants.rst

 The following diagram shows the relationship of these four entities to each other and to other GA4GH API entities.
 It shows which entities contain other entities (such as :avro:record:`VariantSetMetadata`), and which contain IDs that can be used to get information from other entities (such as :avro:record:`Variant`'s ``variantSetId``).
 The arrow points *from* the entity that contains the ID *to* the entity that can be identified by that ID.

+FIXME: remove the Sample object from the graphic; that object isn't (yet) defined in the API.

 .. image:: /_static/variant_schema.png

 For the complete Variant schema definition, see the `Variants schema <schemas/variants.html>`_